lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 tags: programming-basics
 ---

-I'm building up to the post I promised in my last blog: JS objects.
-We'll start a bit smaller (as usual), with the concepts of object as a whole
+As promissed in my last blog post: intro to objects.

 ## Objects